So you want to create a customer service resume that will get you that next job for sure?

 Communication Abilities includes your knowledge about how to up sell.
 Mention related products and special offers while you assist customers, how you convince customers in search of information.

-The job of a customer service representative is mainly talking.
-You should ideally be good at it, whether it is over the phone, email or in person, professionally even when customers are unruly or unreasonable.
+The job of a customer service representative involves a lot of communication.
+You should be good at it, whether it is over the phone, email or in person, professionally even when customers are unruly or unreasonable.

 Salesmanship is an important part of being a customer care representative.
 After good communication skills comes your ability to sell your company's products and services.